 You can minimize feeding avocado plants by properly planting them.
 Proper planting and general care will set you up for a healthy tree that requires little additional care as it matures.

 Avocados are shallow rooted trees with most of their feeder roots at the top 6 inches or so of soil.
 Because of this, they need to be planted in well aerated soil.
-Trees should be planted from March through June when soil temps have warmed and in an area protected from wind and frost.
+Trees should be planted from in spring when soil temps have warmed and in an area protected from wind and frost.
 Also, keep your avocado away from any areas of lawn where competition for nitrogen may keep the tree from uptaking enough of that nutrient.

 Using a soil test kit, check the soil.
 It should be at a pH of 7 or below.
 If the soil is alkaline, amend the soil with organic matter, like sphagnum moss.
 For each 2 ½ pounds of peat moss added to 1 square yard of soil, the soil pH lowers by one unit.